Skip to main content

 Treatment Day

-The care team at the treatment center will closely watch for any infusion-related reactions for at least 3 hours after treatment
+The care team at the treatment center will closely watch for any infusion-related reactions during and for at least 3 hours after treatment

 timeline indicator